yalicee/fun-callback-heaven-march-23/README.md

 - this function should make use of both `fetchAllOwners` and `fetchCatsByOwner` in order to retrieve an array of all the cats from the server
 - Be mindful of the casing of your requests! `fetchCatsByOwner` only works with lowercase owner names
 - you must finally pass the array of all those adorable cats to the callback function, sorted in alphabetical order

-#### `fetchCatPics()`

-- this function should take an array of strings (names of cat pics) and a callback function
-- for each catpic, a request should be sent to `/pics/:catpic`
-- the callback function should be invoked with an array of responses (the order does not matter)
-- if the server returns an error (which happens when the request doesn't contain the word `cat`), you must put `placeholder.jpg` in its place in the response array

 #### `fetchOwnersWithCats()`